-The Bose Sport Earbuds offer the best fit of any fitness earbud, with great comfort levels and durable build quality.
-Add in an enjoyable audio performance and clear call quality and the Sport Earbuds are one of the best for fitness fanatics.
-If you’re looking to get more out of them in terms of everyday use, its RRP is a barrier.
+The Bose Sport Earbuds offer an excellent fit, with great comfort levels and a design that’s built to last build.
+Add in a sufficiently enjoyable audio performance and clear call quality and the Sport Earbuds are a great option for fitness fanatics.

 - Well-rounded sound